Identifying Drift, Diffusion, and Causal Structure from Temporal Snapshots: Our parameter estimation method

-\begin{remark}[Application to empirical marginals] Proposition \ref{prop: md_Sinkhorn_optimal} applies in the case where one observes the exact temporal marginals $p_i$.
-However, in practice we observe empirical measures $\hat{p}_i$ which, in the limit of infinite data, converge almost surely in distribution to $p_i$.
+\begin{remark}[Application to empirical marginals] Proposition \ref{prop: md_Sinkhorn_optimal} is formalized for exact temporal marginals $p_i$.
+However, in practice, we observe empirical measures $\hat{p}_i$, which converge in distribution to $p_i$, in the limit of infinite data.
 It is for these empirical measures $\hat{p}_i$ which we actually compute the estimated couplings $\hat{\pi}_{i,i+1}$ in practice.
 This corresponds to numerically estimating the AEOT solution

-By the main theorem in \cite{ghosal2022stability}, it holds that $\hat{\pi}_{i,i+1}$ converges in distribution almost surely to the minimizer of (\ref{eq: generalized_entropic_OT_problem}) with $\mu=p_i$ and $\nu=p_{i+1}$ as the number of samples goes to infinity for each time $i$ and $i+1$.
+By the main theorem in \citet{ghosal2022stability}, it holds that $\hat{\pi}_{i,i+1}$ converges in distribution almost surely to the minimizer of (\ref{eq: generalized_entropic_OT_problem}) with $\mu=p_i$ and $\nu=p_{i+1}$ as the number of samples goes to infinity for each time $i$ and $i+1$.
 Combining this with the previous proposition, we see that estimating (\ref{eq: generalized_entropic_OT_problem_empirical}) for each pair of times $i$ and $i+1$ is asymptotically equivalent to the KL minimization step in (\ref{eq: entropy_min_to_reference_sde}).

 We also note that \eqref{eq: generalized_entropic_OT_problem_empirical} is practically solved using Sinkhorn's algorithm with empirical marginals $\hat{p_i}, \hat{p}_{i+1}$ and the discretized transition kernel $K_\theta$ of the reference SDE.
 For example, if we have $M$ samples per empirical marginal, then $\hat{p}_i \sim \text{Unif}(x_{t_i}^{(j)}: j=1, \ldots M)$ and $\hat{p}_{i+1}\sim \text{Unif}(x_{t_{i+1}}^{(j)}: j=1, \ldots M)$ would both be discrete uniform distributions over their samples, and $K_\theta \in \R^{M \times M}$ would be a square matrix, such that entry $K_{\theta_{j,k}}$ is obtained by applying the given transition kernel on the data points $x_{t_i}^{(j)}$ and $x_{t_{i+1}}^{(k)}$. \end{remark}